European shares fall slightly on weaker US jobs growth

 Dalata Hotel Group was also among the fallers, down 1.2 per cent at €5.14, while market heavyweight CRH finished 1.1 per cent lower at €35.02.
 Packaging group Smurfit Kappa eased 1.9 per cent to close at €33.08.

-The FTSE 100 shed early gains on Friday, ending 0.1 per cent lower as a slide in banks overshadowed a rise in airlines amid fears of a rate cut.
+The FTSE 100 shed early gains, ending 0.1 per cent lower as a slide in banks overshadowed a rise in airlines amid fears of a rate cut.
 Both the benchmarks missed out on a Wall Street frenzy that took all three US indexes to all-time highs despite weak jobs data for December.

 Banking stocks fell, led by a 2.5 per cent drop in Lloyds, after Bank of England policymaker Silvana Tenreyro joined the central bank’s head Mark Carney in leaning towards lowering interest rates if growth does not improve.

-But a near 5 per cent gain for British Airways owner IAG and a 4.2 per cent rise in easyJet limited losses, while Ryanair’s London-listed shares jumped 6 per cent to their highest since June 2018.
+Yet a near 5 per cent gain for British Airways owner IAG and a 4.2 per cent rise in EasyJet limited losses, while Ryanair’s London-listed shares jumped 6 per cent to their highest since June 2018.

 Retailer B&M fell 6 per cent on slowing sales growth in the Christmas quarter and Watches of Switzerland lost 4 per cent following a discounted share sale.